JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 ## 2. Adversarially Robust Training

 Robust Optimization is an area of optimization theory aiming to obtain solutions which are stable under some level of pertubation of the data.
 In the context of adversarial robustness, such perturbations are hence intended as adversarial perturbations.
-Formally, robust optimization can be framed as a min-max optimization problem as follows
+Formally, adversarially robust training can be framed as a min-max optimization problem as follows.

 $$
 \underset{\theta\in\Theta}{\mathrm{minimize}}\; \underset{(x,y)\sim\mathcal{D}}{\mathbb{E}} \Big[ \underset{\varepsilon\in\mathcal{S}}{\max} \mathcal{L}(f_\theta(x+\varepsilon),y)\Big]